Have you ever asked someone a question and their response was “how long is a piece of string?”

 - Have you worked with a copywriter in the past?
 If yes then why are you looking for someone else?

 An easy rule of thumb is if you send paid traffic to your site then you’ll be paying a premium for copywriting services.
 You need to convert as many customers as possible.
 After all, your business’s success relies on it.
+This is particularly important for small businesses, their copywriting efforts have more impact on their bottom line.

 2. The estimated return on investment (ROI)